scripting/feedlandInstall/docs/setup.md

 Any time you want to change what's in the emails FeedLand sends on your behalf, just edit the text of this file.

-### Optionally, install newsProductServer app

-See the instructions in the <a href="https://github.com/scripting/newsProductServer">newsProductServer</a> repo.

 ### Getting updates

 This is how to install new versions of the FeedLand software.